What types of gambling are legal in Connecticut?

 - Bingo and raffles (only at registered charities)

 - Daily fantasy sports (online only)

-There are two forms of legal online gambling in Connecticut.
-Horse and greyhound racing bets are permitted online and on mobile apps.
+Horse and greyhound racing bets are also permitted online and via mobile apps.
 TVG, TwinSpires and BetAmerica all accept players from the state.

 Daily fantasy sports contests are exempted from the state’s gambling law.
 These events may be bet online in the same way as racing.
 All major daily fantasy sports companies accept players from Connecticut.
 This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.

-Under Connecticut General Statutes 53-278a, all forms of gambling are illegal unless specifically authorized by the legislature or voters.
+Under Connecticut General Statutes 53-278a, all forms of gambling not authorized by voters or the legislature are illegal.
 This applies equally to live and online forms of gambling.
-The only two forms of authorized online gambling are racing and fantasy sports contests.
-Racing is permitted under the federal Horseracing Act.
-Racing bettors must be at least 18 years of age.

 Casinos are only legal on tribal land in Connecticut.
 There are two casinos in the state.
 One is at Foxwoods.
 It is operated by the Mashantucket Pequot Tribal Nation.
 The other is Mohegan Sun.
 It is operated by the Mohegan Tribe.
 A proposed Tribal Winds casino is approved but has yet to break ground while a lawsuit challenges the validity of the reservation.

 All typical casino games are permitted at Connecticut’s casinos.
 This includes slots, video poker, keno, blackjack, craps, roulette, baccarat and proprietary table games.
 Off-track betting is legal at casinos, but sports betting has yet to launch.
 There are no bet limits at Connecticut casinos.